ubclaunchpad/LP-website/src/docs/recruitment/overview.md

 - around 40% of members be "beginners".
 - at least 20% of members (including leads) be "experienced".

 Each lead typically leads 1 team.
-We aim for a club size of 8 developers (excluding the lead) per team, to accomodate for members potentially leaving throughout the semester due to scheduling or personal reasons.
+We aim for a club size of 8 developers (excluding the lead) per team, to accommodate for members potentially leaving throughout the semester due to scheduling or personal reasons.

 You can learn more about technical roles in the [Developer role description](/recruitment/developer.md).